Sony alpha lenses for backpackers & hikers

 Looking for something a little cheaper?
 The Sony FE 28-70mm OSS lens covers just about the same focal range but for only $498.
 This lens has a variable aperture from f/3.5-5.6 depending on the zoom.
 It’s slightly smaller and lighter – 2.9″ x 3.3″ & 10.4 ounces.
 It’s also weather resistant and features optical stabilization – but it doesn’t have the same quality glass as the Vario-Tessar 24-70mm f/4.
 You may find some more flaring, ghosting, and aberrations in addition to not being as sharp through the focal range.

-A cheaper, but longer and heavier option is the $598 Sony E PZ 18-105mm f/4 G OSS lens.
+A cheaper, but longer and heavier option is the Sony E PZ 18-105mm f/4 G OSS lens.
 The “PZ” stands for Power Zoom, with an electric motor giving you a 35mm focal range of 27-157.5mm and a constant aperture of f/4.
 This lens also features optical image stabilization.
-I’ve never used this lens and it doesn’t have reviews as great as the others, but you can check it out further here at Amazon.
+I’ve never used this lens and it doesn’t have reviews as great as the others, but it may be a good value option.

 Telephoto Zoom Lenses